seapear/AffinityOnLinux/Guides/Lutris/Guide.md

 Create a folder called `wine` if one does not already exist, then copy and paste the folder you extracted in the previous step to this folder.

-This is also known as your "Wine runner."
+This is also known as your Wine runner.

 ## 5. Install Affinity with Lutris